sirca/clusterous/docs/environment_file.md

 The above example (with all associated files) is available in the Clusterous source under `subprojects/environments/basic_demo`.

-To launch the environment once your cluster has started, run the `launch` command, passing in the environment file.
+To run the environment once your cluster has started, use the `run` command, passing in the environment file.
 For example:

 ```
-$ clusterous --verbose launch subprojects/environments/basic_demo/basic_env.yml
+$ clusterous run subprojects/environments/basic_demo/basic_env.yml
 ```

-The `--verbose` switch shows more information about what is happening.
+The optional `--verbose` switch can be used to show more information about what is happening.

 The first time you run this example, Clusterous may have to build the Docker image, which may take a few minutes.
 Additionally, there will be a few minute's wait when deploying the applications while the nodes download the newly built Docker image from the cluster's repository.
 Note that on subsequent runs on the same cluster, this delay doesn't happen as the nodes will be able to use a cached copy of the image.